 Some classes eg IOM specify how the numbers be allocated while other classes have no class rules covering registration numbers.
 Some classes treat the registration number as a sail number.
-Some classes require that the registration number be permanently affixed inside or outside of the hull.
+Some classes require that the registration number be permanently affixed inside the hull.

 This procedure is to clarify and standardize the process and display of Registration Numbers and with some exceptions, is based on the process for the IRSA International Classes.

 A CRYA member in good standing may register a boat through the Boat Registration process on the CRYA web site.

 The registration fee is set by the CRYA Board from time to time and is currently $0.

 The Registration Request form goes to the Registrar, with a copy to the appropriate Class Secretary

 The HRN will be assigned by the Registrar (unless by special provision, by the Class Secretary).

 The Registrar will maintain a registry of assigned HRNs by class.

 For each class the HRN will start at 01 and increment by one.

 The HRN will remain with the hull for its life as a CRYA registered hull.